 I use New Zealand Sphagnum moss as it is considered to be the best moss for anything related to houseplants.
-Buy at least 2-3 packs so you can build multiple moss poles.
+Buy at least 2-3 packs to build multiple moss poles.

-The chicken wire is essential as this is where your Sphagnum moss will go into.
-The mesh will add the needed stability, will make sure that the moss stays in place, and will also provide open areas where roots can grow into.
+The chicken wire is essential as this is where your Sphagnum moss will go.
+The mesh will add the needed stability, ensure the moss stays in place, and provide open areas where roots can grow.

 I recommend PVC-coated hardware mesh.
-As long as you are not using multiple poles and stack them on top of each other, there is no need for wooden or PVC sticks to further stabilize the construction.
+As long as you are not using multiple poles and stack them on top of each other, there is no need for wooden or PVC sticks to stabilize the construction further.

 The mesh is easy to form and bend and very sturdy.

-You will need a wirecutter to cut the wire as well as the zip ties.
+You will need a wirecutter to cut the wire and the zip ties.
 Regular scissors will not work.
-It won’t be able to cut the wire and it is a pain to cut the zip ties.
+It won’t be able to cut the wire, and it is a pain to cut the zip ties.

 I love zip ties.
 There is no faster way to close the wire mesh containing the Sphagnum moss once you have the desired diameter and form.
-Zip ties are what will make this moss pole build so much easier than most other tutorials.
+Zip ties will make this moss pole build much easier than most other tutorials.

 You will want to have a container or bucket that you can use to wet the Sphagnum moss.

-In my opinion you can never have to few containers when you are a houseplant lover.
+In my opinion, you can never have too many containers when you are a houseplant lover.

-I use PVC containers for pretty much everything.
-As a saucer, as a propagation box with lid (works great) and to mix my potting mixes.
+I use PVC containers for pretty much everything as a saucer, as a propagation box with a lid (works great), and to mix my potting mixes.

 Compression Sprayer or Pouring Jug

-A compression sprayer or pouring jug to add water to the container and to keep the Sphagnum moss wet.
+A compression sprayer or pouring jug adds water to the container and keeps the Sphagnum moss wet.

-This is optional and not absolutely necessary but I love to use a compression sprayer to keep the Sphagnum moss slightly moist and also to fertilize the moss pole.
+This is optional and unnecessary, but I love using a compression sprayer to keep the Sphagnum moss slightly moist and fertilize the moss pole.

-This way roots will grow quickly into the moss pole and the plants will attach better.
-But as I said this is optional as even a dry moss pole will work.
+This way, roots will grow quickly into the moss pole, and the plants will attach better.
+But this is optional, as even a dry moss pole will work.

 Step 2: The Sphagnum moss

-Sphagnum moss has a pore spacing of up to 97% according to the University of Arkansas.
+According to the University of Arkansas, Sphagnum moss has a pore spacing of up to 97%.
 It can hold between 60-68% of its volume in water.
 This is why it is a perfect medium for a moss pole.

-Climbing Philodendron such as Philodendron melanochrysum, Philodendron patriciae, and Monstera such as Monstera adansonii, Monstera deliciosa can attach their air roots into it and start getting bigger leaves.
+Climbing Philodendrons such as Philodendron melanochrysum, Philodendron patriciae, and Monstera such as Monstera adansonii, Monstera deliciosa can attach their air roots to it and start getting bigger leaves.

 Step 3: Put water in a container

-Put the Sphagnum moss in a container or bin that can be filled with water.
+Put the Sphagnum moss in a container or bin filled with water.
 You can use tap water, distilled water, or reverse osmosis water.
 I am using lukewarm tap water as this works just fine.

 Dry moss is too flimsy and crumbly to use it based on my experience.
 It will also make a mess.